February is American Heart Month. It’s the nation’s yearly reminder to be more in tune to your beating heart.

 If you have diabetes, you’re two to four times more likely to die from cardiovascular disease.
 Over 68% of Americans age 65 years old and older with diabetes die from some form of cardiovascular disease, and 16% die from strokes.
 Having both diabetes and obesity are sentinel signals of eroding health.

-My brother was in the food and wine business, and I worked in a cardiac rehabilitation unit.
+My brother was in the food and wine business, and I worked in a cardiac rehabilitation unit at a Bay Area hospital.
 I tried to assist in his recovery, but I learned that the powerful desire to change, and the deep-seated belief that it’s possible to change, has to come from within.
 The old saying, “You can lead a horse to water, but you can’t make him drink,” fits perfectly in this scenario.

 The human body is amazingly resilient after a major cardiac event, but it requires nurturing in order to rebound.
 Without it, congestive heart failure is inevitable.
 The human heart is not meant to function when the body is in a chronic inflammatory state and the delicate lining of arterial walls are damaged.
 With that said, one morning, Ron’s heart stopped beating at the age of 49.